 Laurent initially worked in La Ciotat then Toulon and was appointed to Port Louis in 1670.
-In 1689 he moved to the Lorient shipyard until 1696.
+In 1689 he moved to the Lorient shipyard.
 He died in Toulon in August 1696.

 In 1690, François became Master carpenter in Toulon following in his father's footsteps.
 Blaise also worked at Toulon.
 Ministère de la Marine records show the designer of le Hazardeux as F Coulomb, presumably François Coulomb!

 According to 'Lorient sous Louis XIV' by H-F Buffet, Pierre Coulomb was a nephew of Laurent Coulomb, who worked under Laurent then replaced him on 1 July 1692 (NS), working in Lorient until 1720.
 The publication lists a number of ships attributed to Pierre after 1691, including le Hazardeux.
 This is the only referrence found that indicates Laurent Coulomb did not work at Lorient after 1692.
-According to other records,the First Rank Triomphant, launched in October 1693, was the last ship designed and built by Laurent and not Pierre as listed in the above publication.
+However, according to other records,the First Rank Triomphant, launched in October 1693 at Lorient, was designed and built by Laurent and not Pierre as listed in the above publication.

 At this time, in naval circles, Laurent Coulomb was known as Coulomb père (father) and his son François, as Coulomb fils (son).
-It has been suggested that the sobriquet 'père' may have been misinterpreted as Pierre and consequently several ships incorrectly attributed.
+It has been suggested that the sobriquet 'père' may have been misread as Pierre or vise versa, and possibly some ships incorrectly attributed.